 [ The Real Stars Of The Simpsons: Hank Azaria | James L. Brooks | Nancy Cartwright | Dan Castellaneta | Alf Clausen | Matt Groening | Phil Hartman | Pamela Hayden | Al Jean | Julie Kavner | Tress MacNeille | Harry Shearer | David Silverman | Yeardley Smith | Russi Taylor ]

-Date Of Birth (Location): April 25, 1964, Queens, New York, USA
+Date Of Birth & Location: April 25, 1964, Queens, New York, USA

 Voices He Does: Apu, Moe, Chief Wiggum, Comic Book Guy, Lou, Carl, Dr. Nick, Snake, Kirk Van Houten, Captain McCallister, Bumblebee Man, Superintendent Chalmers, Professor Frink, Cletus, Akira, Disco Stu, Drederick Tatum, Gabbo, Frank Grimes, and many others

-Filmography: [ Actor | Producer | Director | Writer ]
+Filmography: [ Actor | Producer ]

 Hank trained at the prestigious American Academy of Dramatic Arts in New York, and played the title role in a production of "Hamlet" at Columbia University.
 He continued his theater studies at Tufts University, where he appeared in productions of numerous plays.
 He subsequently moved to Los Angeles, where he further honed his skills under the direction of Roy London.
 He experimented in improvisation and sketch comedy, becoming a favorite at local comedy clubs, and won a DramaLogue Award for his work in the play "Conspicuous Consumption."

 Azaria also starred as psychiatrist Craig "Huff" Huffstodt in the television series "Huff," for which he also served as a producer.
-The show ran for two seasons from 2004-2006, garnering seven Emmy nominations in 2005 including a nomination for Azaria for "Best Actor in a Drama Series."
-He wrote and directed the 2004 short film "Nobody's Perfect," which won the "Film Discovery Jury Award for Best Short" at the US Comedy Arts Festival.
-In January 2007, he was confirmed to be directing "Outsourced," a film about two American workers who journey to get their jobs back after their factory is moved to Mexico.
+The show ran for two seasons from 2004-2006, garnering seven Emmy nominations in 2005 including a nomination for Azaria for "Best Actor in a Drama Series." |

-Date Of Birth (Location): May 9, 1940, Brooklyn, New York, USA
+Date Of Birth & Location: May 9, 1940, Brooklyn, New York, USA

 Simpsons Role: Executive Producer, Writer, Creative Consultant

-Filmography: [ Producer | Writer | Director | Actor ]
+Filmography: [ Writer | Producer | Additional Crew ]

 Biography: One of the few producer/director/writers to handle both movie and TV assignments with equal success, James L. Brooks was born in New Jersey and spent his college years in New York City.
 The creator (or co-creator) of hit TV shows "Room 222" (1969-74), "The Mary Tyler Moore Show" (1970-77), and "Taxi" (1978-83), the multi-talented Brooks made his feature-film debut writing, producing, and directing "Terms of Endearment," which won Academy Awards for Best Picture, Best Director, and Best Screenplay - not a bad way to start a film career.
 His long suit is character delineation (possibly a by-product of his extensive work in episodic TV), which was amply demonstrated in his handling of the three principal, sympathetic but not totally likable characters of "Broadcast News," Oscar nominated for Best Picture and Best Screenplay.